twilsonco/SiriShortcuts/MenuGenerator.md

 **Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts.

-**Unlimited Custom Fields:** There are two hidden fields out of the box that can be used to store data to use when a menu option is tapped.
+**Unlimited Custom Fields:** There are two hidden fields out of the box that can be used to store data for use when a menu option is tapped.
 You can also define as many custom fields as needed.

 ## Limited Permission Prompts